aforsyth/regex_extraction/README.md

-# Field and value extraction from electronic health records
+# Field and value extraction from RPDR formatted electronic health records

-## Extract numerical values and check for phrases in electronic health records
+## Extract numerical values and check for phrases in RPDR free-text notes

 ### Extraction Usage

 Example:

-`python extract_values.py --input_filename "/path/to/file.txt" --output_filename "/path_to_file.csv" --extract_numerical_value True --phrase "EF"`
+`python extract_values.py --input_filename "/path/to/file.txt" --extract_numerical_value True --phrase "EF"`

-Example could be used to extract the value 60 from strings like "EF is 60" or "EF: 60", for example.
+The example will extract the value 60 from notes including "EF is 60" or "EF: 60", for example.
 Note that phrase is case insenstive.
 When extracting numerical values following a phrase, anything like "[phrase] [num]", [phrase] is [num]", "[phrase] of [num]", "phrase: [num]" will be matched.

 `input_filename`: a path to an RPDR-formatted EHR text file.